Modern alternatives to the paper chore chart

 2. Invite members: By code or invitation link

-3. Customize tasks: FairChore offers default tasks, but you can adapt everything
+3. Customize tasks: FairChore offers default tasks, but you can adjust everything

-4. Adjust points: According to your group's perceived difficulty
+4. Adjust points: According to the difficulty perceived by your group

 Conclusion

 The paper chart has had its day.
-For modern, fair, conflict-free chore management, digital solutions offer decisive advantages.
+For modern, fair, and conflict-free household chore management, digital solutions offer decisive advantages.

-FairChore stands out with its unique approach based on mathematical equity and flexibility.
-No more rigid schedules and disputes about who does what: the points speak for themselves.
+FairChore stands out with its unique approach based on mathematical fairness and flexibility.
+No more rigid schedules and arguments about who does what: the points speak for themselves.

-Ready to ditch the fridge chart?
+Ready to abandon the chart on the fridge?
 Try FairChore for free.